|Region||High Wood Country|

 |Built||6 Kindle 379 LE|

-This Pyramid of Power sits on towering ridge overlooking the twisted forest of Diornaith.
-The other three sides of the pyramid face into the Taurquion, a forest of this Pyramid's making.
-Called the Pyramid of Nature, it is at the heart of Taurelin.
-It is well-camouflaged with trunks, thickets and vines growing from its surface.
-It is itself a living organism like all the Pyramids of Power, gaining sustenance from the environment around it.
-The Taurquion and the Tendrils are a product of this woodsy pyramid, and Diornaith just one of its side effects.
+This Pyramid of Power sits near the heart of the Taurquion, a forest of its own making.
+Called the Pyramid of Nature, well-camouflaged with trunks, thickets and vines growing from its surface, it is itself a living organism like all the Pyramids of Power, gaining sustenance from the environment around it.

 The Lith-Crillion designed this pyramid as a vessel to harness the energy of nature.
 The drawing of this energy comes at the expense of another area, somewhere near, or even somewhere distant like on another world.
 This makes a verdant landscape near the pyramid, and a wasteland on the draining end.